jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Operational Considerations

-When an RDAP server is queried for an IP network for a given address range, it is required to return the most-specific IP network object that covers the address range.
+When an RDAP server is queried for an IP network for a given IP address range, it is required to return the most-specific IP network object that covers the IP address range.
 That IP network object may not have an associated geofeed link, but it is possible that a less-specific IP network object does have such a link.
-Clients attempting to retrieve geofeed data for a given address range via RDAP should consider whether to retrieve the parent object for the initial response (and so on, recursively) in the event that the initial response does not contain geofeed data.
+Clients attempting to retrieve geofeed data for a given IP address range via RDAP should consider whether to retrieve the parent object for the initial response (and so on, recursively) in the event that the initial response does not contain geofeed data.
 Conversely, server operators should consider interface options for resource holders in order to support the provisioning of geofeed links for all networks covered by the associated data.

 It is common for a resource holder to maintain a single geofeed file containing the geofeed data for all of their resources.
 The resource holder then updates each of their network object registrations to refer to that single geofeed file.
-As with geofeed references in inetnum objects (per [@!RFC9632]), clients who find a geofeed link object within an IP network object MUST ignore geofeed data from that link that is outside the IP network object's address range.
+As with geofeed references in inetnum objects (per [@!RFC9632]), clients who find a geofeed link object within an IP network object and opt to retrieve the data from the associated link MUST ignore any entry where the entry's IP address range is outside the IP network object's address range.

 [@?RFC8805, section 3.2] recommends that consumers of geofeed data verify that the publisher of the data is authoritative for the relevant resources.
 The RDAP bootstrap process ([@!RFC9224]) helps clients with this